Wonolo/svn_backup_cake_php/python/README.md

 # The Gilded Rose Code Kata

-This is a Ruby version of the Gilded Rose Kata, found [here](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).
+This is a Python version of the Gilded Rose Kata, found [here](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).

 # Original Description of the Gilded Rose